Images of Heat Rash or Prickly Heat (Miliaria Rubra) (3)

 Dehydration may be treated with intravenous fluids, especially if there is vomiting.
 Heat stroke is treated by trying to quickly reduce the core temperature to normal.
 Immersion, evaporative, or invasive cooling techniques may be used in addition to rapidly giving intravenous fluids.

-Call your child’s doctor if he/she is scratching significantly.
+Call your child’s medical professional if they are scratching significantly.
 There are medications that can help with the itching and, thus, help prevent infection.
 Infected areas may need antibiotics.
-Call your child’s doctor if the area develops pus, redness, crusting, swelling, or tenderness.
+Call the child’s medical professional if the area develops pus, redness, crusting, swelling, or tenderness.

 In cases of heat exhaustion, the skin will appear hot and flushed without any sweat.
-Your child may complain of dizziness, nausea, weakness, headache, confusion, or difficulty breathing.
-This can progress to heat stroke, so medical care should be obtained right away.
-Symptoms of heat stroke include a very high temperature of 105°F or greater, decreased or loss of consciousness, or seizure.
+Your child may experience dizziness, nausea, weakness, headache, confusion, or difficulty breathing.
+This can progress to heat stroke, so seek urgent medical care.
+Symptoms of heat stroke include a very high temperature of 105°F (40.56°C) or greater, decreased or loss of consciousness, or seizure.

 While awaiting medical care, get your child indoors or under shade, undress the child, and apply cool compresses to the body or douse with cool water.
 Do not give fluids.